danielvm-git/binance-trading-robot/README.md

 ```bash
 xcode-select --install
 ````
-* I'm using these versions on it:
+* I'm using these packages on it:
   * PYTHON:
     * 3.8.2
   * JAVA: